 The simplicity of the ingredients come together to create a fresh and delicious easy pizza.
 The freshness of ripe tomatoes, the melty mozzarella, the sharp arugula, and the bite from garlic form a pizza that is absolutely irresistible.

 Because there are so few ingredients in this Mozzarella Pizza, selecting the best ingredients is key for the best flavor!

-- Pizza Dough–I use my homemade pizza dough, but any store bought dough works.
-You will need 16 ounces of dough.
+- Pizza Dough–I use my homemade pizza dough, but any store-bought dough works.
+You will need 1-pound or 16 ounces of dough.

-- Olive Oil–Extra virgin olive oil is a must!
+- Olive Oil–Extra virgin olive oil is a must for the best flavor.

 - Garlic–Freshly minced garlic or jarred minced garlic work well for this pizza.
 If you are not a garlic lover, you can sprinkle the pizza dough with garlic powder for a tiny bit of flavor added.

 - Oregano–A bit of dried oregano adds another dimension of flavor.

 - Fresh Tomatoes–Heirloom or Vine-Ripened tomatoes that have been seeded are the best for this Tomato Pizza.
 The BEST time to make this pizza is when you have fresh garden tomatoes.
 I do not recommend Roma tomatoes, as their flavor is not as robust as an heirloom or vine-ripened tomatoes.